agsb/f2u/README.md

   5. move bytes: CMOVE upwards, CMOVE> downwards;
   6. word names lenght can be 1 to 15, padded with space (0x20);

-# Notation

-1. To translate forth names to assembler names,

-I use as prefix or sufix

-    use LE for <=
-    use GT for >=
-    use NE for <>
-    use LT for <
-    use GT for >
-    use EQ for =

-    use MUL for *
-    use DIV for /
-    use PLUS for +
-    use MINUS for -

-    use BY for /
-    use QM for ?
-    use AT for @
-    use TO for !
-    use TK for '
-    use CM for ,
-    use DT for .

-    use NIL for 0
-    use ONE for 1
-    use TWO for 2